n2ygk/sdrtrunk-wiki/Primary-Application.md

 and those measurement details are displayed in the **Power(dB)** meter.
 This meter is not calibrated and the power readings are as measured from the digitized channel sample stream.

-**Note:** the power meter details will be empty until you select a channel in the Decoding Channels table.
+**Note:** the power meter details will be empty until you select a channel in the Now Playing Decoding Channels table.
+Additionally, the peak power measurement is reset each time you navigate away from the channel tab view by clicking on another tab in the selected channel tabbed views or by selecting another channel in the Decoding Channels table while continuing to view the channel view tab for the selected channel.

 * **Power (dB)** - meter that displays squelch and power measurement details for the currently selected channel.
   * **Grey Bar** - current power level